leoemaxie/klasync/README.md

 ## ✦ License & Governance

 KLASYNC is designed for higher education accessibility compliance.
-See [DESIGN.md](DESIGN.md) for binding visual direction rules.